LandRegistry/lr-tutorials/Git/README.md

 ###Create a github account

-Use a name that something to your colleagues.
+Use a name that means something to your colleagues.
 Preferably a nice avatar too.

 ###Authenticate your computer with your github account.